 Sweatshirts: Sweatshirts may be worn over the uniform shirt.
-Only the approved sweatshirts sold by Carroll Printing or the Athletic Department may be worn as part of the uniform dress code.
+Only the approved sweatshirts sold in the Main Office may be worn as part of the uniform dress code.

 CHAPEL DRESS UNIFORM

 MALES:

 - -Gray dress pants OR Gray chino pants from Lands' End (with solid black or brown leather belt). - -White button-down shirt (long or short-sleeves) with school logo.
 Optional undershirts must be solid white. - -Solid color black or gray socks. - -TCPS-approved red and black striped, plaid, or crest ties (Upper School Office). - -Black, Gray or Brown casual/dress footwear with solid black soles.
 No athletic type shoes.